-- 10.1 The CIPFA/SOLACE guidance recommends that authorities should undertake annual reviews of their governance arrangements to ensure continuing compliance with best practice as set out in the framework. - 10.2 Each year, during the months of March and April, members of the Management Team and individual key officers are required to complete a 'Governance Assurance Questionnaire'.
+10.1 The CIPFA/SOLACE guidance recommends that authorities should undertake annual reviews of their governance arrangements to ensure continuing compliance with best practice as set out in the framework.

+10.2 Each year, during the months of March and April, key members of staff are required to complete a 'Governance Assurance Questionnaire'.
 Any issues highlighted are documented and this, together with an action plan, is submitted for consideration by the Leader and Chief Executive who then sign to certify they are aware of the governance issues within the Authority and of the measures that are required to improve the control environment.